Peoria, Illinois: Rail transportation

+Peoria remains a major freight hub but its minor passenger service has been waning since the 1950s.

 Metro Peoria is served by ten common carrier railroads.
 Four are Class I railroads: BNSF, Canadian National, Norfolk Southern and Union Pacific.
 The latter has a north–south oriented line which skirts the west edge of the city but a line branches off of it to enter Peoria.
 One Class II/Regional, Iowa Interstate, serves the city, coming out of Bureau Junction, Illinois.
 Five Class III/Shortline railroads: Central Illinois Railroad, which operates a portion of the city-owned Peoria, Peoria Heights and Western Railroad; three Genesee & Wyoming-owned operations: Toledo, Peoria & Western Railway, which runs next to US 24 east to Logansport, Indiana (formally owned by Rail America), Illinois & Midland Railroad (the former Chicago & Illinois Midland, comes up from Springfield and Havana) and Tazewell & Peoria Railroad (leases the Peoria & Pekin Union Railway from its owners Canadian National, Norfolk Southern and Union Pacific); Pioneer Railcorp's Keokuk Junction Railway (which now owns the Toledo, Peoria and Western's West End from Lomax and La Harpe in Western Illinois, plus the branch from Keokuk).

-Peoria was a minor passenger rail hub until the 1950s.
 Several Midwestern railroads served Peoria Union Station until 1955.
-The Rock Island Railroad operated trains into its Rock Island Depot until 1978, when they discontinued the Peoria Rocket.
+The Rock Island Railroad operated trains into its Rock Island Depot until 1978, when it discontinued the Peoria Rocket.
 East Peoria was served by Amtrak's Prairie Marksman (Chicago–East Peoria) until 1981.
-Peoria is currently the largest city in Illinois without passenger rail service; the closest passenger stations are Galesburg (served by Amtrak's Chicago–Los Angeles Southwest Chief) and Bloomington (served by Amtrak's Chicago-St. Louis Lincoln Service).
+Peoria is currently the second largest city in Illinois without passenger rail service; the closest passenger stations are Galesburg (served by Amtrak's Chicago–Los Angeles Southwest Chief) and Bloomington (served by Amtrak's Chicago-St. Louis Lincoln Service).
 A study of East Peoria–Bloomington passenger rail service was published in 2011.
-Plans for the proposed service, which would have connected with Amtrak’s Lincoln Service at Bloomington, were abandoned due to financial considerations.
+Plans for the proposed service, which would have connected with Amtrak's Lincoln Service at Bloomington, were abandoned due to financial considerations.

 A study of Peoria–Chicago passenger rail service was published in July 2022.
 The study, conducted by IDOT at the request of a Passenger Rail Committee established in August 2021, estimated that startup costs for the proposed service would be $2.54 billion.
 The service would be operated by Amtrak and would have intermediate stops at LaSalle-Peru, Utica, Ottawa, Morris, and Joliet.
 The trip between Peoria and Chicago would take about 2 1/2 hours.
 Committee members, who met with federal transportation officials and Amtrak's CEO, were hopeful about securing funding.

 Public transportation

-Public bus service is provided by the Greater Peoria Mass Transit District, which operates 17 bus routes under the name CityLink, that serve the city, Illinois Central College and much of East Peoria, Illinois, Peoria Heights, West Peoria, and points between Peoria and Pekin.
+Public bus service is provided by the Greater Peoria Mass Transit District, which operates 17 bus routes under the name CityLink that serve the city, Illinois Central College, and much of East Peoria, Peoria Heights, West Peoria in addition to points between Peoria and Pekin.